ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 # Nested data

+<svelte:head><title>Nested data</title></svelte:head>

 Html forms are inherently one-dimensional, in the sense that the input fields can only handle string values.
-There is no easy way to represent a nested data structure or more complex values like dates... until now!
+There is no built-in way to represent a nested data structure or more complex values like dates.
+But this can be handled by Superforms!

 ## Usage